Kristen Connors and David Itoafa Take Siena Monthly Award

-Steve Karbowski '93 enters his 14th season as head women's soccer coach at Siena College.
-The winningest coach in program history, Karbowski led the Saints to the program's first-ever MAAC Tournament Championship and NCAA Women's College Cup Appearance in 2010.
+Steve Karbowski '93 enters his 18th season as head women's soccer coach at Siena College.
+The winningest coach in program history, Karbowski has led the Saints to the program's first two MAAC Tournament Championships and NCAA Tournament appearances over the past six seasons (2010, 2015).

-In his first 13 years at the helm, Karbowski has guided the Saints to eight MAAC Tournament Appearances, six seasons of 10 or more wins and winning seasons in eight of the past nine years.
-Additionally, he led the Saints to 15 straight home wins from 2009-11 and the program will carry a 20-game unbeaten streak (18-0-2) in non-conference home games into the 2012 season.
+In his first 17 years at the helm, Karbowski has guided the Saints to 11 MAAC Tournament Appearances, eight seasons of 10 or more wins and .500 or better records in 11 of the past 13 years.
+Additionally, he led the Saints to 15 straight home wins from 2009-11 and 20 consecutive non-conference home wins from 2007-12.

-The program has reached new heights recently as the Saints posted the three winningest seasons in program history between 2008-10 en route to an impressive 42-11-4 (.772) record culminating in the program's first MAAC Championship and NCAA Appearance in 2010.
+The program first reached unprecedented heights from 2008-10, posting the three winningest seasons in program history en route to an impressive 42-11-4 (.772) record culminating in the program's first MAAC Championship and NCAA Appearance in 2010.

 The 2010 season was an historic year for Karbowski and the program as the Saints' set a program single-season record for wins and finished one victory shy of the MAAC record with an impressive 17-4-0 mark including a 6-3-0 record in the MAAC.